 Her interest in gold leaf, and making paints from pigments, is leading her to a more sacred type of painting, as well as inspiring in her a need to express in imagery what cannot be expressed in words.

 Christina has loved Christian Icons since she was a small child.
-She does not pretend to be an expert, but is studying under the directorship of Aidan Hart, completing the first year of three with the Prince’s Trust for Traditional Arts, and with Brian Bessant, both well known for their devotion to, and work on, Icons.
+She does not pretend to be an expert, but is studying under the directorship of Aidan Hart, and with Brian Bessant, both well known for their devotion to, and work on, Icons.
 Aidan is internationally acclaimed, and his work is in great demand.
-Christina hopes to gain her Diploma in Iconography in 2019.

 Christina has spent time studying in Bethlehem with Ian Knowles at the Bethlehem Icon School and spent a week in Cairo studying a specific iconographer from the 18th Century who was an Armenian refugee working with a Coptic Monk.

-In 2018 Christina will be visiting Wadi Natrun monastery in Egypt and several churches in Old Cairo.
+In 2018 Christina visited Wadi Natrun monastery in Egypt and several churches in Old Cairo.

 Christina’s Icons can be seen at St. Mary’s Church, Hay-on-Wye or by following the link to her Facebook page. https://www.facebook.com/christina.watson.501?ref=br_rs

 Christina undertakes commissions and can be reached by her email address: email@example.com

 The following is an appreciation by Christina Watson of the work of the icon writer, especially the work of Aidan Hart, as featured on BBC Radio 4’s broadcast ‘Creation of an Icon: Aidan Hart’.